Previous Light:

 In the early days, the lighthouse was maintained by a volunteer keeper from the Cobbosseecontee Yacht Club.

-They were directly involved in major renovations to the lighthouse completed in 2005, in time for the lighthouse's celebrated 100th birthday in 2008.
+They completed major renovations to the lighthouse in 2005, in time for the lighthouse's celebrated 100th birthday in 2008.

 construction of Ladies Delight light